epam/edp-jenkins-operator/docs/api.md

-JenkinsServiceAccountSpec defines the desired state of JenkinsServiceAccount
+JenkinsServiceAccountSpec defines the desired state of JenkinsServiceAccount.

 <table>
     <thead>